hemant4494/AI/2019-AAAI-Fall-Symposium.md

 * Decisions will be announced by August 16.

 ## Attendee Information
+* AAAI will open attendee registration in mid-August.
+Check this page for a registration link.
-* Attendee registration will open in mid-August.
-Registration deadline is **September 20**.
+* Registration deadline is **September 20, 2019**.
 * See the AAAI Fall Symposium series [web site](https://aaai.org/Symposia/Fall/fss19symposia.php#fs08) for more information.
 * AAAI has a professional [code of conduct](http://www.aaai.org/Conferences/code-of-conduct.php) for all its events and conferences, including this symposium.